Colorado inmate tests positive for avian flu, a virus rarely transmitted to humans - NewsBreak

 On Wednesday, the Centers for Disease Control and Prevention confirmed that a person, who had worked with infected poultry at a Montrose County commercial farm as part of a pre-release employment program, had tested positive for H5N1 after taking a nasal swab test.

 “We want to reassure Coloradans that the risk to them is low,” said Dr. Rachel Herlihy, state epidemiologist with the Colorado Department of Public Health and Environment.
-Human infections of H5 viruses are historically rare, but the United Kingdom had a confirmed case as recently as January of this year.Death toll reaches 85 in mysterious wild horse illness
+Human infections of H5 viruses are historically rare, but the United Kingdom had a confirmed case as recently as January of this year.Teen charged for shooting at Kettering bowling alley

 The man, who is younger than 40, has been largely asymptomatic and tested negative for H5N1 in follow-up tests, according to a news release from CDPHE.